-- Do not attempt to adjust the driver's seat while the vehicle is moving. - Do not adjust tilt steering in a moving vehicle. - Do not operate the cruise control on icy or extremely wet roads, winding roads, in heavy traffic, or in any other traffic situation where a constant speed cannot be maintained.

-- Use care when accelerating or decelerating on a slippery surface.
+- Do not operate the cruise control on icy or extremely wet roads, winding roads, in heavy traffic, or in any other traffic situation where a constant speed cannot be maintained. - Use care when accelerating or decelerating on a slippery surface.
 Abrupt speed changes can cause skidding and loss of control. - Driving through water deep enough to wet the brakes may affect stopping distance or cause the vehicle to pull to one side.
 Check brake operation in a safe area to be sure they have not been affected.
 Never operate any vehicle if a difference in braking efficiency is noticeable. - Adverse weather conditions and extremes in terrain may affect handling and/or performance of your vehicle.
 Refer to your chassis manual for complete and related information on driving your vehicle.